Favourited 396 times

 The school offers a home-stay option, which is a wonderful way to immerse yourself in Cambodian culture, learn a bit of Khmer and enhance your volunteer experience.
 Plus, you get to wake up to Mama's delicious coconut waffles every morning :)

-We ask for a two week minimum for your benefit and the children's, as well as a small weekly fee ($40) to cover costs of housing you and donation for supporting the school.
+We ask for a two week minimum for your benefit and the children's, as well as a small weekly fee $20 to cover costs of housing you and donation for supporting the school.